 -Various sizes of plastic bags for waste and storage

-I am a wholistic health coach and it has been brought to my attention to reconsider including beverages stored in Tetra Pak cartons.
+I am a wholistic health coach and it has been brought to my attention to reconsider beverages stored in Tetra Pak cartons.
 The aluminum lining may interact with the contained substance.
-Because the Tetra Pak carton is relatively new when compared to metal cans, people ceased questioning what metal cans can do to food.
-Metal cans have a treated lining.
-I intend to provide objective information when I find it.
-During searches, however, it was found that the United Kingdom is recycling them.
+Because the Tetra Pak carton is relatively new when compared to metal cans, people still question what metal cans can do to food.
+Metal cans have a treated lining, bisphenol which is an epoxy resin.
+It interacts with food.
+Tetra Pak cartons are also recycled in he United Kingdom.
 From the site:

 "Each year, UK beverage carton manufacturers produce 55,000 tonnes of paper-based cartons for milk, juice, sauces and other liquid food/drinks.
 This equates to around 2.3 kilograms of cartons per household.
 These cartons could be recycled instead of thrown in the rubbish bin."